ScottyFillups/4chan-list-webm/README.md

 # 4chan-list-webm

-Given a board and thread number, returns a `Promise` with an array of objects containing the filename, video and thumbnail URLs **_of all webm files in the thread_**.
+Given a board and thread number, returns a `Promise` that resolves to a JSON payload containing the thread subject and an array of webm data (filename, video and thumbnail URLs **_of all webm files in the thread_**).

-Here's a little [demonstration](http://www.4webm.org/) of `4chan-list-webm`, http://4webm.org, in action (plz star).
+Here's a little [demonstration](https://www.4webm.org/) of `4chan-list-webm`, https://www.4webm.org, in action (plz star).

 ### UPDATE 4.0.0 BREAKING CHANGE